Neuropsychiatric Lyme Disease: Infection, Not Mental Illness

-What Psychiatric Lyme Disease Looks Like
+What Neuropsychiatric Lyme Disease Looks Like

-The range of psychiatric symptoms associated with Lyme disease is broad and often overlapping.
 Patients may experience depression that appears suddenly and resists standard antidepressants.
 Anxiety and panic attacks may develop without prior history.
-Irritability, rage episodes, emotional lability, and personality changes can emerge in both adults and children.
+Patients may also experience irritability, emotional lability, and in more severe cases rage, including explosive anger, rapid mood shifts, and personality changes.

-More severe presentations include psychosis, paranoia, hallucinations, seizures, and altered mental status.
-Cognitive impairments — difficulty with attention, memory, processing speed, and executive function — are common and frequently overlap with what patients describe as brain fog.
+Cognitive symptoms—difficulty with attention, memory, processing speed, and executive function—are common and frequently overlap with what patients describe as brain fog.

 Bartonella, a common tick-borne co-infection, has been specifically associated with psychiatric presentations including sudden-onset rage, anxiety, and psychotic features.